hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 ### Aggregating counts to the sample level for each cluster

-Now that we've captured our cluster and sample samples, let's aggregate our single-cell level counts at the sample level for each unique cluster.
+Now that we've captured our cluster and sample names, let's aggregate our single-cell level counts at the sample level for each unique cluster.
 At the end of this operation, we want one aggregated counts data matrix per cluster (cell type), with each data matrix listing all genes as rows and all 16 samples as columns.

 First, we need to extract the sample and cluster identity of each single cell from our metadata, so that we know which cells "belong" to the same group that we want to aggregate by: